What are TZDs?

 - Raise the risk of congestive heart failure (CHF).
 CHF is a serious condition in which your heart can’t pump blood properly to other parts of your body.
 Then fluid builds up in your legs, ankles, and lungs, making it hard to breathe.
 If you already have CHF, taking a TZD can make it worse.

-- Cause weight gain—an average of about 6 to 9 pounds.
+- Cause weight gain—an average of about six to nine pounds.

 - Increase fluid retention and swelling, also called edema.

 - Increase the risk of broken bones, particularly in hands, arms, and feet.